-- 14 squares (1 ounce each) semisweet chocolate, divided
+- 14 ounces semisweet chocolate, divided

-- 1 cup whipping cream
+- 1 cup heavy whipping cream

-- 1/3 cup butter (no substitutes), softened
+- 1/3 cup butter, softened

-- 1 teaspoon rum extract or vanilla extract
+- 1 teaspoon rum extract

 - 1/2 cup finely chopped pecans or walnuts, toasted

-- 1. Coarsely chop 12 squares of chocolate; set aside.
+- 1. Coarsely chop 12 ounces of chocolate; set aside.
 In a saucepan, heat cream over low heat until bubbles form around sides of the pan.
 Remove from the heat; add chopped chocolate, stirring until melted and smooth.

 1 each: 54 calories, 6g fat (3g saturated fat), 14mg cholesterol, 20mg sodium, 1g carbohydrate (1g sugars, 0 fiber), 0 protein.

-"My 1st attempt with truffles made with cream and they turned out fabulous!
+My 1st attempt with truffles made with cream and they turned out fabulous!
 They are melt in your mouth goodness.
 I tried rolling them in several ingredients, coconut, sprinkles & unsweetened cocoa, but the nut/chocolate coating beat them all out hands down.
-Thanks DeAnn!"
+Thanks DeAnn!

-"This recipe is spot-on wonderful.
+This recipe is spot-on wonderful.
 So many people enjoy the conveniance of truffles made with cream cheese or the like but there is nothing like the silky goodness of a truffle made with heavy cream.
 Mmm!!
 Yummy!
-Thank you for posting!!"
+Thank you for posting!!